awemorris/suika3/README.md

 mobile-first audience, slowing its overall expansion.

 While free and hobbyist projects are culturally indispensable, they alone cannot sustain an entire creative industry.
-A truly healthy ecosystem requires:
+We believe a truly healthy ecosystem requires:

 * **Commercially Viable Games** — Titles that reach players on their primary devices and generate the economic activity necessary for